jokyv/dotfiles/README.md

   - stabilise everything before moving to wayland and new wm
 - [x] version 3.0
   - [x] move to qtile
-  - [ ] move away from x11 wm such as bspwm
+  - [x] move away from x11 wm such as bspwm
 - [ ] version 4.0
   - move to wayland
-  - Wayland with hyprland or qtile?
   - replace x11 apps with wayland apps
+- [ ] version 5.0
+  - wayland with hyprland or qtile option
   - replace ranger with rust based file manager
-- [ ] version 5.0
+- [ ] version 6.0
   - [ ] merge arch installation and dotfiles